 The textbook is available from the University Bookstore.
-Electronic (Kindle) version is acceptable.
+Electronic (Kindle) version is acceptable, including the rented option.
 A used (or earlier edition) version of the textbook is also acceptable for this course.
 The book is intended as a basic resource manual and a reference guide on human pathophysiology.